Notorious (Joan Jett album)

+Background

-"Backlash" was the label's first choice for a single, but the resulting one-track CD was only available as a promotional item sent to DJs.
+"Backlash" co-written by Jett with Paul Westerberg of the Replacements was the label's first choice for a single, but the resulting one-track CD was only available as a promotional item sent to DJs.
 "Don't Surrender" was released in the US as a CD single accompanied by a remix ("The Most Excellent Mix") and the non-LP track "Misunderstood".
-"Wait for Me", a song Jett wrote when she was just 16, was a cover of The Runaways' version from their 1977 album Waitin' for the Night.
-"I Want You" was a revised version of a song from 1979 that Jett and Kenny Laguna had written for a movie she was set to star in.
+"Wait for Me", a song Jett wrote when she was just 16, was a cover version of the Runaways' version from their third studio album Waitin' for the Night (1977).
+"I Want You" was a revised version of a song from 1979 that Jett and Kenny Laguna had written for a film that she was set to star in.
 The original lyrics (which can be heard on the fan-club only CD 1979) were nihilistic and raw, whereas the version heard on Notorious is politically correct.

 Several editions of the album feature "Machismo" before "Goodbye", but this is the only difference.

-"I Want You", as well as other songs by Joan Jett and the Blackhearts, was featured in Floria Sigismondi's 2010 biopic film The Runaways, but they were not included on the soundtrack album of the film.
+"I Want You", as well as other songs by Joan Jett and the Blackhearts, was featured in Floria Sigismondi's biographical drama film The Runaways (2010), but they were not included on the soundtrack album of the film.